tsyesika/Muon/README.md

 If you do wish to try it, awesome!
 Do remember things won't work, it won't be feature complete and it is likely to be increadably buggy.

+I'm not working on this (as i'm sure is obvious by the lack of recent commits), I hope to return to it at some point, I'm still accepting pull requests and this is a GPL v3 project so if you wish to fork that'd be awesome too!
+Most of my free time is currently going into the PyPump library.

 Installation
 ============